mathhulk/owostat.us/README.md

-# owo-domain-checker
+# owostat.us
-Checks the status of domains for owo.whats-th.is
+owostat.us is used for displaying the public status of domains available with OwO.
-RLME is better